The Predator Defense Dog Breed Standard

 Ears- Pendant, medium in proportion, triangular in shape; set well apart & placed on the skull so as to make it appear broader when the dog is alert.
 Ear terminates at approximately mid to lower cheek level.
 Correctly held, the inner edge will lie closely to the cheek.

 Coat- Short to medium in length, straight, coarse, dense, & lying flat with a thick undercoat, some fringe allowed on neck, rump, & thighs.

-Color- Any color or markings are permissible.
+Color- Any color or markings are permissible (with exception to merle).
 Black, tan, red, sable, white, brindle, & blue being the most common colors (as well as combinations of those colors).

 Neck – Medium in length.
 Thickly muscled & extraordinarily strong.
 Throat can be moderately wrinkled.

 Back- Short , powerful, with & straight topline.

 Body – Muscular with a broad Chest, ribs well sprung with deep brisket.
 The lower stomach line slightly tucked up.